jhwaffles/jhwaffles.github.io/_posts/2023-02-09-First-post.md

 ### Week 1

-Week 1 was all about acclimating and adjustments.
-New meals and different types of snacks.
-No chocolate or only limited selections of fruits.
-Chocolate berry smoothies in the morning.
-Celery and carrots for snack.
-First meals consisted of herb baked fish and tomato soup.
-Then turkey lettuce wraps.
+Week 1 was all about acclimation and the body adjusting to these different meals and snacks.
+Some of these needed getting used to as I am used to eating chocolate and a variety of fruits.
+We had chocolate berry smoothies in the morning, and celery/carrots for snacks.
+The first big meals consisted of herb baked fish and tomato soup, as well as turkey lettuce wraps.

 ![Turkey Wrap](/docs/assets/turkey_wrap.png)
 ![Herb Fish](/docs/assets/herb_fish.png)
 ![Maitake](/docs/assets/maitake.png)

-I immediately noticed there was no sleepiness/grogginess after meals, or any desire to take naps which was something common for me.
-Literally zero food comas.
-The first few days I was peeing a lot and had to replenish with water.
+I immediately noticed there was no sleepiness/grogginess after meals, or any desire to take naps (which is unusual for me).
+The feeling of food comas after meals went away completely.
+The first few days I was peeing a lot and had to replenish by drinking lots of water.
 Also there was no bloating whatsoever after meals which was a revelation.

-Another observation - it was tough to control snacking. realizing how many snacks I was eating work (benefits of corporate).
+Another observation - it was tough to control snacking.
+I realized how many snacks I eat at work (as someone who takes full advantage of this)

 ### Week 2

-I felt the fruits of the labor kicking.
-I had the best poo of my life.
-Like 100/100 on the poo rating scale.
-It felt like a continuous hum of energy.
-I had expected to feel less energy in physical activities such as climbing - but felt really good, and performance was as good as ever.
-Also branched out to new snacks (carrots and celery sticks with almond butter gets old pretty fast).
-Masala peas.
+I felt the fruits of the labor kicking in.
+This week I had the best poo of my life, like 100/100 on the poo rating scale.
+Energy was very good throughout the week - I describe it as a continuous hum of energy.
+I had expected to feel less energetic in physical activities such as climbing but my performance was as good as ever.
+I also discovered new snacks (carrots and celery sticks with almond butter gets old pretty fast).
+Masala peas from Berkeley Bowl!!!

 ![Avocado Salad](/docs/assets/avocado_salad.png)
 ![Roast Salmon](/docs/assets/roast_salmon.png)